 ski touring in iceland

-Iceland is a natural rock star.
-Its staggering amount of 3-5,000-foot peaks on the North Atlantic coast is irresistible to any tenacious traveler.
+Iceland is home to a staggering amount of 900 and 1,500-meter peaks on the North Atlantic coast.
 Generous terrain, maritime snowpack, and accessibility allow ski touring parties to trailblaze with relative ease.

 A Letter From Your Guide